GiladAmar/Crash_courses/Python/Base/Python Debugging.md

     interact       - starts an ipython like terminal Exit with cntl + D
-    display <expression> - display value of expression if changed
+    display <expression> - display value of expression if changed ! list() -  Run the list function from Python and not the PDB command Better yet, use "interact"

 ### MISC